uxbillzou/content-ops-starter/content/pages/index.md

       color: text-dark
     subtitle: ''
     text: >
-      Get a free consultation that brings your business ideas closer to production.
+      Take the first step towards bringing your business ideas to life with our free consultation!
     actions: []
     media:
       type: ImageBlock